denten-books/plain-text/5-surface.md

 archival immanence.
 The two schools of thought disagree because they speak neither of the same phenomenon nor at the same site.
 The former group highlights ephemeral, transcendent qualities of the projected word.
-The latter foregrounds the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms:_2008], "drives, tapes, and disks," "fundamental physical support," and "material substrates of computing" [@drucker_performative_2013].
+The latter foregrounds the "uniquely indelible nature of magnetic storage," "drives, tracks, and disks," "fundamental physical support," and "material substrates of computing" [[@kirschenbaum_mechanisms:_2008, 51; @drucker_performative_2013, para.
+2].
 Screen and hard drive partition the sign between surface and depth, projection and archive.
 At the site of projection one speaks of texts that are---I have kept a list of adjectives when reviewing the literature---*ephemeral*, *shimmering*, *electric*, *flimsy*, *contingent*,